natalieagus/50005/docs/OS/07-threads.md

 {:.highlight-title}
 > Detailed Learning Objectives
 >
-> 1. **Comprehend the Basics of Threads**
+> 1. **Discuss the Basics of Threads**
 >   - Define a thread as a segment of a process, and recognize that every process has at least **one** thread.
 >   - Identify the **components** of a thread: thread ID, program counter, register set, and stack.
->   - Learn how threads within the **same** process share the same address space and resources like code, data sections, and system resources.
+>   - Justify how threads within the **same** process share the same address space and resources like code, data sections, and system resources.
 >   - Explain how threads can **execute** the same or different parts of the process code concurrently.
 > 2. **Explain Multithreading Benefits**
 >   - Explore how multithreading can improve the **responsiveness** of applications by allowing continued operation even if **part** of the application is blocked.